 When it is time to move on, Cabang seems a bit tired from her adventures in the forest.
 She climbs onto my back and wants to be carried for a little while.
 She clearly knows her own mind, as she holds on even more tightly whenever Pak Wiwin tries to remove her from me.
 After she rests for a while, she continues exploring the forest until it is time to return to her sleeping enclosure.

 With her pretty face and gentle personality, Cabang is undeniably likeable and a thriving individual.
 During her years at the OCCQ, she has developed from a frightened infant into a confident adolescent, thanks to the help and support of her dedicated caregivers.
 She still has more to learn before she can be permanently released but she is well on her way to becoming an independent, free orangutan, capable of living her ancestral lifestyle in the forest, and hopefully, bringing forth healthy orangutan infants into the world.
 However, during the time that Cabang has been at the OCCQ, the challenges and threats facing wild orangutan populations have become more numerous.
 Their habitat continues to be destroyed on a massive scale.
 Habitat loss and the resulting lack of suitable locations to release orangutans like Cabang is one of the largest challenges for wildlife conservation in Indonesia today.
 In rescue centers all over Kalimantan, orangutans that are ready to return to the wild rainforests are patiently waiting for their turn to be released.
-OFI tries to protect as much pristine rainforest habitat as possible, such as the recently purchased Rawa Kuno Legacy Forest.
-We are also currently raising money to protect the adjacent Rawa Kubu Legacy Forest,in order to increase the area of uninterrupted, safe forest for orangutans and other wildlife in the vicinity of the Care Center.
-Please consider donating to this cause to help enable Cabang and other orangutans undergoing rehabilitation to live wild once again
+We are currently raising money to protect for the ‘Orangutan Legacy Forest‘ in order to increase the area of uninterrupted, safe forest for orangutans and other wildlife in the vicinity of the Care Center.
+Please consider donating to this cause to help enable Cabang and other orangutans undergoing rehabilitation to live wild once again.

 To spend some time with Cabang at the OCCQ’s Rehabilitation Forest, watch this video.